abelardopardo/ontask_b/docs/Using/actions.rst

 The filter
   The top area contains a *filter*.
-This element is an expression used to decide which matrix rows will be selected and used with this condition.
+This element is an expression used to decide which table rows will be selected and used with this condition.

   .. figure:: images/Ontask____Edit_action_filterpart.png
      :align: center
      :width: 100%

-  The line below the button to edit the expression states how many matrix rows satisfy the filter condition (and therefore are selected).
-In practice, this is as if you dropped from the matrix some of the rows (it is just that they are ignored, not dropped.
+  The line below the button to edit the expression states how many table rows satisfy the filter condition (and therefore are selected).
+In practice, this is as if you dropped from the table some of the rows (it is just that they are ignored, not dropped.

 The conditions